meet-projects/y2s17-d1-lab1/README.md

 - H1 heading: "Welcome to MEET Y2 Summer 2017"
 - H2 heading with the date
 - H3 heading with your and your teammate names
-- One paragraph introducing yourselves (2-5 lines)
-- One paragraph explaining what you are most excited about for this summer at MEET (at least 2 line breaks)
+- One paragraph introducing yourselves (2-5 lines), with at least two line breaks

 ### 4. Checkoff with an instructor or TA when you are done.

+### Extra:
+Go to w3schools.com[link](https://www.w3schools.com/html/html_formatting.asp), read about HTML formatting and learn about some other tags that exist.
+Try using them!

 ## Lab 2: Attributes